suyunas/FARM-CARE/README.md

 # FARM interventions to Control Antimicrobial ResistancE (FARM-CARE)

-In this project we have utilized an AI-based framework for **automated, non-invasive stress detection** in sows using facial images and deep learning
+In this project we have utilized an AI-based framework for **automated, non-invasive stress detection** in sows using facial images and deep learning.
 This repository includes code, data samples, notebooks, and documentation for:

 - **Study 1:** Stress classification within one generation
-- **Study 2:** Cross-generation evaluation (training on parents, testing on offsprings)
+- **Study 2:** Cross-generation evaluation (training on parents, testing on offsprings) [In-progress]

 ---

 ## Project Motivation

-Livestock stress impacts animal welfare, productivity, and farm economics Traditional stress assessment methods are manual, subjective, and time-consuming Our method uses facial region analysis and deep learning to enable reliable, repeatable, and real-time stress classification in sows
+Livestock stress impacts animal welfare, productivity, and farm economics.
+Traditional stress assessment methods are manual, subjective, and time-consuming.
+Our method uses facial region analysis and deep learning to enable reliable, repeatable, and real-time stress classification in sows.

 ---